Billa (supermarket): Ukraine

-The first BILLA supermarket in Ukraine was opened on February 3, 2000 in Kyiv.
+The first BILLA supermarket in Ukraine was opened on February 3, 2000, in Kyiv.
 Over the next 14 years, the company developed actively — in 2014, the number of its stores reached 39.
 BILLA supermarkets were represented in 16 cities in 9 regions of the country.

 Since 2015, the number of supermarkets has started to decrease.
 In June 2017, the company announced the sale of 9 of its stores in the regions at once.
-As of September 2017, the chain of supermarkets of the Austrian concern has decreased to 17 supermarkets, of which 12 were in Kyiv and the Kyiv region, two each in Dnipro and Odesa, and 1 in Zhytomyr.
+As of September 2017, the chain of supermarkets of the Austrian concern had decreased to 17 supermarkets, of which 12 were in Kyiv and the Kyiv region, two each in Dnipro and Odesa, and 1 in Zhytomyr.

 In March 2019, there were 30 BILLA supermarkets in Ukraine.

-On September 16, 2020, it became known that the Austrian company "Rewe International AG" sold the Ukrainian chain of supermarkets to the Lithuanian company, the founder of Novus Ukraine LLC, Consul Trade House UAB.
+On September 16, 2020, it became known that the Austrian company "Rewe International AG" sold the Ukrainian chain of supermarkets to the Lithuanian company Consul Trade House UAB, the founder of Novus Ukraine LLC.